fasrc/nebula-ceph-diamond-collector/README.md

 # nebula-ceph-diamond-collector

-Diamond collectors for OpenNebula VM disks on Ceph
+Diamond collector for OpenNebula VM disks on Ceph

 ## Description

-These collectors are intended to be used with diamond [diamond](https://github.com/python-diamond/Diamond) to ship stats to [graphite](http://graphite.wikidot.com/ "Graphite").
+This collector is intended to be used with [diamond](https://github.com/python-diamond/Diamond) to ship stats to [graphite](http://graphite.wikidot.com/)/[grafana](http://grafana.org/).

 This collector allows to gather Ceph performance data for OpenNebula VMs disks on Ceph.

 ## NebulaCephCollector